gb160/gb160.github.io/installation_flysign.md

 * If you are using your iDevice tap and hold the QR Code, then select 'open in iTunes' and agree to the install prompt.
 * Mod DJI Fly will now install to your homescreen, installation can take a few minutes so be patient.

+Remember to enter the login that you have been provided with in iOS Settings -> Mod DJI Fly

 If you experience any issues or get stuck, then feel free to contact support:

 {% include button_email.html %}